oracle-samples/oracle-timesten-samples/quickstart/classic/sample_code/jdbc/README.md

 **NOTE:** On some platforms, such as macOS, you may need to explicitly pass a setting for java.library path to the JVM in order to run the samples.
 For example:

     java -Djava.library.path=${TIMESTEN_HOME}/install/lib <progname>

+**NOTE:** When you want to run using the TimesTen JDBC Module with JDK 11, 17, 21 and 25.
+The module-path and enable-native-access need to be added.
+For example:

+    **Run as a non-modular or mixed application** java --classpath $CLASSPATH --module-path $module_path --enable-native-access="timesten.jdbc" …

+    **Run as a modular application**
+    java --module-path $module_path:./out --enable-native-access="timesten.jdbc" --module my.testmodule/jdbc.demo.<progname> …

 **asyncJMS** or **asyncJMS2**